If you want to know what a real strongman looks like, you take a look at Eddie Hall.

-Over the years, his body has changed (quite dramatically) as he pushed himself towards winning the world's strongest man.
-He's gone from boulder boy to chiseled greek god.
+Over the years, his body has changed quite dramatically as he pushed himself towards becoming the world's strongest man.
+He's gone from a boulder boy to a chiseled Greek god.

 Workout Basics